So what's the big deal?

 Now that you know what vaping is and its harmful effects, it's important that you know what it looks like.

 Many e-cigarettes look like other items commonly used by youth, such as pens and other everyday items.
-New e-cigarettes shaped like USB flash drives are popular among youth, including JUUL and the PAX Era, which look like JUUL and delivers marijuana.
+New e-cigarettes shaped like USB flash drives are popular among youth, including JUULs and Bidi sticks.
+Other e-cigarettes are bright in color, often rechargeable, and have games on them.

 Some vaping devices are much more concealable than others.